-- the end of the calendar year following the year during which you incur the expenses. - 90 days following the end of your Dental Care coverage or termination of the Dental Care provision.
+- the end of the calendar year following the year during which you incur the expenses. - 90 days after the end of your Dental Care coverage. - 90 days following termination of the Dental Care provision.

 Co-ordination of benefits

 (Coverage under more than one plan)